 Alloy Wheel Fitment

-Before buying a set of black rims, you should check your vehicle’s bolt pattern.
+Before buying a set of wheels and tyres packages australia, you should check your vehicle’s bolt pattern.
 Studs have various seatings, diameters and threads, and the seller should be able to offer advice.
 Ensure that bolt holes are lined up, that the wheel is centred on the hub and that the brake calipers and wheel arches clear properly.
 Lug nuts should be tightened according to the manufacturer’s specifications; tighten them ¾ of the way, lower the vehicle and finish the process.

 Caring for Alloy Wheels